rngtang/SBOM/documentation/routes.md

                         }
                 404 -   invalid {sbomId}

-        2. GET          /sboms
-        Finds all sboms.
-                Responses:
-                200 -   successful, returns json with list of all sboms

-        3. GET          /sboms/{sbomId}/vulnerabilities
+        2. GET          /sboms/{sbomId}/vulnerabilities
         Finds all vulnerabilities of sbom with id of {sbomId}.
+[Used in Vulnerabilities.js]
                 Responses:
                 200 -   successful, returns json with all vulnerabilities for that sbom "vulnerabilities": [